michaeljclark/michaeljclark.github.io/index.md

 _Translator temporaries_

-The rv8 binary translator needs to use a few host registers to point to internal structures and for use as temporary registers for the emulation of various instructions, for example a store instructions require the use of two temporary registers if both of its register operands are in the spill area.
+The rv8 binary translator needs to use a few host registers to point to translator internal structures and for use as temporary registers for the emulation of various instructions, for example a store instructions require the use of two temporary registers if both register operands are in the spill area.
 The translator uses the following x86-64 host registers as temporaries leaving 12 registers available for mapping to RISC-V registers: